venven16/HIPE_Experiment_2/README.md

 # 1. NORMALIZATION PROBLEM
 Library: numpy as np

-Description: It is a Python library used for working arrays.
+Description: It is a Python Library used for working arrays.
 Type "import numpy as np" to activate the NumPy library.

 Function: np.random.random((5, 5))

-Description: This function is used to generate a 5x5 array of random numbers between 0 - 1.
+Description: This function generates a 5x5 array of random numbers between 0 - 1.

 Function: X.mean and X.std